 Chinese dried mushrooms (also called black mushrooms or dried shiitake mushrooms) have an intense meaty flavor that enhances the flavor of soups, stir-fries, and braised dishes.
 However, the dried mushrooms must first be rehydrated.
-This is true even if you’re planning to use the dried mushrooms in a soup or broth.
+This is true even if you’re planning to use them in a soup or broth.
 Besides giving them a plumper texture, soaking the dried mushrooms helps remove any particles of dirt.

 Simple Steps for Rehydrating Chinese Dried Mushrooms

-- Gently rinse the dried shiitake mushroom with cold water, which helps get rid of any dirt.
+- Gently rinse the dried shiitake mushroom with cold water.

 - Place the dried mushrooms in a bowl with warm water to cover.
-(Note: You will probably need to place a small plate, lid from a pot, or other item or other item on top of the bowl to keep the mushrooms from floating).
+(Note: You will probably need to place a small plate, lid from a pot, or another item on top of the bowl to keep the mushrooms from floating).

-- Soak the Chinese dried mushrooms in warm water for about 20-30 minutes or until softened.
+- Soak the Chinese dried mushrooms in warm water for about 20 to 30 minutes or until softened.
 The exact soaking time will depend on the thickness of the caps.
-The warm water temperature should be the same temperature as your bath water.
+The warm water temperature should be roughly the same temperature as bath water.

-If you’re in a hurry, soak the dried mushrooms in hot water for 15-30 minutes, but it's not recommended you soak any dried mushrooms in hot water to rehydrate.
-This is because hot water will damage the flavor of the dried shiitake mushrooms.
-After you have softened in hot water you will find the dried shiitake mushrooms aren’t as aromatic as they should be.
+If you’re in a hurry, soak the dried mushrooms in hot water for 15 to 30 minutes.
+This is not ideal, because hot water will affect the mushrooms' flavor.
+After you have softened them in hot water, you will find dried shiitake mushrooms aren’t as aromatic as they usually are.

-Cold water is definitely the best way to rehydrate dried shiitake mushrooms as it keeps all the flavors and aromas, but only use warm water if you’re in a rush and hot water if you’re desperate.
+Cold water is definitely the best way to rehydrate dried shiitake mushrooms as it helps the mushrooms retain all their flavor

 What to Do With the Leftover Soaking Liquid

-You may want to keep the soaking liquid so you can add it to soups, rice or dishes you're cooking with Chinese dried mushrooms.
-The liquid from soaking the dried mushrooms can be used to enhance the flavor of soup or braising liquid, or added to stir-frying vegetables to prevent them from drying out.
+The liquid from soaking the dried mushrooms can be used to enhance the flavor of a soup or braising liquid or it can be added to stir-frying vegetables to prevent them from drying out.
 It also makes a great vegetarian/ vegan-friendly substitute for chicken stock in recipes.

-Tip: Don’t throw out the cut mushroom stems - they are a great way to add extra flavor to a soup.
+And don’t throw out the cut mushroom stems; they are a great way to add extra flavor to a soup.
 Just seal in a plastic bag and freeze until needed.

 - Delicious Steamed Egg With Seafood Recipe: Here's a delicious steamed egg with seafood recipe.
 This is a favorite childhood dish and is commonly served in Taiwanese households